pivotal/docs-tap/service-registry/getting-started/index.hbs.md

-# Getting Started with Service Registry
+# Get Started with Service Registry

-This topic describes how to quickly get started using Service Registry to provide service discovery for microservice architecture.
+This topic tells you how to quickly get started using Service Registry to provide service discovery for microservice architecture.
 This topic has two sections:

 - [Configure Eureka Servers](configuring-eureka-servers.hbs.md)